lwesterl/Protopaja_p3/README.md

-##		Description
+##		Content description

 ####	Master

- - Used to test radio communication
+ - This was used to test radio communication
- - Final implementation of master (hub unit) uses same kind of radio code
+ - The final implementation of master (hub unit) uses same kind of radio code

 #### Master koodit

  - NodeMcu codes
- - Master unit codes (used in production master unit, code 3 is the most important)
+ - Master unit codes (used in 'production' master unit)
+ - Code 3 is the final implementation

+ <b>NOTICE<b><br/>
+ Server domain needs to match your own server</br>
+ Change this line: http.begin("http://vikke.me/send_string/");

 ####	Slave

- - Used for sensor modules
+ - Used for sensor stations, DEBUG version (includes Serial prints)
+ - Intended to run on Arduino Uno
  - Combines code for radio, display, dust sensor, fan and multi sensor
- - Debug code, includes serial prints etc.
- - Intended to run on Arduino Uno
+ - This does NOT work with own pcb due to a different pin layout

 ####	Slave production

- - The final 'production' code which is run on own pcb(Atmega328p mcu)version 1
+ - The final 'production' code
+ - Intended to run on own pcb version 1 (prototype v2, black & white housing)

-#### 	Slave production v2 & Slave production volts v2
+#### 	Slave production v2 and Slave production volts v2

- - The final codes that are run on own pcb version 2, which has a bit different pin layout to version 1
+ - The final codes that are intended to run on own pcb version 2 (prototype 3, yellow housing)
+ - Pcb v2 has a bit different pin layout to version 1
  - Production volts has the same base code but it also includes battery voltage measurement

 ####	Old files